kyma-project/kyma/docs/04-operation-guides/security/03-sec-authorization-in-kyma.md

 >**TIP:** To ensure proper Namespace separation, use [RoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) to give users access to the cluster.
 This way a group or a user can have different permissions in different Namespaces.

 The RoleBinding or ClusterRoleBinding must have a group specified as their subject.
 See the [Kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) to learn how to manage Roles and RoleBindings.

->**NOTE:** You cannot define groups for the static user store.
-Instead, bind the user directly to a role or a cluster role by setting the user as the subject of a RoleBinding or ClusterRoleBinding.

 ## Service-to-service authorization